smathot/studyforrest-prf/readme.md

 ## Step 2: Transform fMRI data to MNI space

 The data from StudyForrest is in a participant-specific space. `warp.sh` converts this data to MNI space, which is used by the rest of the scripts.
-This requires the `applywarp` command from FSL 5.0.

 ~~~
 ./code/warp.sh